umich-its-networking/python-packaging-training-2019-05/advanced/packaging-web-applications.md

 drwxr-xr-x  12 jonathoy  1410742483   384 May  8 13:56 polls
 ```

-Now we can create the setup.py file, as we did previously for the [simple package tutorial]({{ "simple-package" | relative_url }}).
+Now we need to create the setup.py file as we did previously for the [simple package tutorial]({{ "simple-package" | relative_url }}).
 Recall that the `setup.py` file contains metadata on how to build and install the app

 ```terminal
 $ cp ../content/setup.py ./